tfwright/live_admin/README.md

 are rendered or changes are validated, or to add custom behaviors, there are a variety of configuration options available.
 This includes component overrides if you would like to completely control every aspect of a particular resource view, like the edit form.
-For a complete list of options, see the `LiveAdmin.Resource` docs.
+For a list of base configuration and expected values, see `LiveAdmin.base_configs_schema/0`.

 For additional convenience and control, configuration in LiveAdmin can be set at 3 different levels.
 From more specific to more general, they are: